Bamboo 4.2 Upgrade Guide

 - Native Git – This uses the Git executable on your server to perform clones, checkouts and merges.
 Bamboo uses a Git capability to store where Bamboo should look for this executable on the server or on an agent.

 As we have been working with the built-in Git, we have discovered that under a particular combination of circumstances and operations it may not behave as expected.
 Furthermore, new features added to native Git only make it into the built-in Git after a period of months or years, which makes it difficult to build new features.

 Built-in Git is also not capable of being used by Bamboo's automatic merging features.

 The default DB connection pool size has been increased for new installations from 25 to 100.
 This will not happen automatically for existing installations.
 If you are experiencing performance issues, we recommend that you manually change your database pool to 100 connections.

 The Repository URL option for Bitbucket repository configurations has been removed and existing configurations using this option have been automatically migrated to the regular Mercurial repository type.

 Bamboo 4.2 supports Subversion 1.7, but uses the Subversion 1.6 Workspace Format by default to keep backwards compatibility with older Subversion working copies.
 You can set the

 bamboo.svn.wc.format system property if your Bamboo plans need to use Subversion 1.7 commands as part of your build scripts.
-See Setting Bamboo to support Subversion 1.7 Workspace Format for details.
+See How to configure Bamboo to support Subversion 1.7 Working copy format for details.